Bouncing Cosmology in VCDM: Introduction

-However, constructing viable bouncing models is a challenge.
-First, due to the violation of the null-energy condition these models tend to suffer commonly from ghost or gradient instabilities leading to the no-go theorem in the Horndeski framework \cite{Kobayashi:2016xpl,Libanov:2016kfc}.
+Alternatively, these issues can be avoided by working within more general frameworks like ghost condensation \cite{Creminelli:2006xe,Lin:2010pf} and beyond Horndeski/DHOST models \cite{Cai:2017dyi,Kolevatov:2017voe}, as also suggested by the effective field theory of cosmological perturbations \cite{Cai:2016thi,Cai:2017tku}.
 Another issue is the anisotropic stress, or the Belinski-Khalatnikov-Lifshitz (BKL) instability \cite{BELINSKII1992609}.
-Besides the conceptual problems the current observations sets strict constraints on the scalar spectral index, $n_s \approx 0.96$, while the tensor-to-scalar ratio must respect the bounds of $r_{0.05} < 0.036$ ($95 \%$ CL) \cite{BICEP:2021xfz}.
+Besides the conceptual problems the current observations set strict constraints on the scalar spectral index, $n_s \approx 0.96$, while the tensor-to-scalar ratio must respect the bounds of $r_{0.05} < 0.036$ ($95 \%$ CL) \cite{BICEP:2021xfz}.
 Naturally, a healthy bouncing scenario must account for these observations.
 However, while for instance the matter bounce is successful in obtaining an almost scale invariant power spectrum \cite{Wands:1998yp,Finelli:2001sr}, it breaks the bounds on the tensor-to-scalar ratio.
-Indeed, a conjectured no-go theorem \cite{Quintin:2015rta,Li:2016xjb,Akama:2019qeh} forbids a naive single scalar-field ($k$-essence) matter bounce to simultaneously satisfy the requirement of a nearly scale-invariant scalar power spectrum, and the tensor-to-scalar ratio bounds, without producing excessive non-Gaussianities.
+Indeed, a conjectured no-go theorem \cite{Quintin:2015rta,Li:2016xjb,Akama:2019qeh} forbids a naive single scalar-field ($k$-essence CITE) matter bounce to simultaneously satisfy the requirement of a nearly scale-invariant scalar power spectrum, and the tensor-to-scalar ratio bounds, without producing excessive non-Gaussianities.
 Introducing additional scalar fields can reconcile the matter bounce via the curvaton mechanism \cite{Cai:2011zx}.